rugbyprof/2143-Object-Oriented-Programming/Assignments/01-A01/README.md

 2. **The students that monitor our slack channel and participate in discussions almost alway do better.
 I've used slack since it was established almost 10 years ago and I can say with a high level of confidence that students who participate on Slack to better in the course.**
 3. **YOU WILL** update your profile so your avatar in chats shows either an image of you, or an avatar that ends up on your github repo's main page.

 Now that we have our communication client set up, we probably need to start getting the actual programming environment ready!
 We will be doing many things from the command line this semester.
-Windows is not know for it's command line prowess, so we need to give it some assistance.
+Windows is not known for it's command line prowess, so we need to give it some assistance.

 ### VsCode (NOT Visual Studio)
 ---

 <img src="http://cs.mwsu.edu/~griffin/zcloud/zcloud-files/vscode.svg.png" width="175">

 Vscode is a lightweight editor that will also let us compile and run C++ programs.
 I like it much more than Visual Studio because we do not need all of what Visual Studio offers.
 VsCode is a more straight forward way to running C++ programs, and I think you will benefit from using it.
 VsCode is NOT a compiler.
 What does this mean?
 When you use Visual Studio you are using an IDE (Integrated Development Environment).
 The `integrated` means that many components are "integrated" within the "environment": editor, compiler, linker, library managament, debugger, team support, version control and much more.
-It's the kitchen sink of writing programs, and we only need an editor and compiler.
-The debugger is a good way of tracking down nasty problems, but we mostly debug using `cout` statements.
+It's the kitchen sink of writing programs, but we really only need an editor and compiler (with a couple of helper tools).
 Vscode has debug capabilities which I will touch on during the semester.

 To instal VsCode, go here:
 - https://code.visualstudio.com/